 If you’re unsure about paying Capital Gains Tax on your cryptoasset sales, consult a professional tax adviser.
 HMRC’s guidance can help you understand your obligations, but in complex cases, professional advice may be necessary.

-In the UK, it is best to use a crypto exchange or Bitcoin trading platform registered with the UK’s financial watchdog, the Financial Conduct Authority (FCA).
+In the UK, it is best to use a crypto exchange or Bitcoin trading platform that is registered with the UK’s financial watchdog, the Financial Conduct Authority (FCA).

 While the FCA and the Financial Ombudsman Service do not provide any kind of compensation for crypto losses, hacks or scams, it might still be worth using a crypto exchange that is registered with the FCA, as registered financial institutions tend to offer more reliable products than those that play entirely by their own rules.